iamvalecia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 4: April 9, 2019 Tuesday

+**Today's Progress**: I learned a lot of git commands that I haven't had to use in my classwork yet.
+Installed live server for Visual Studio Code, but it wasn't very live.

+**Thoughts** These commands make me want to find another's repository so that I can practice...I believe I can do more towards my goal than I'm currently doing.

 ### Day 5: April 10, 2019 Wednesday

 **Today's Progress**: I started a YouTube tutorial for creating a webpage.
 For my class, I am going back to the beginning of Unit 2(three weeks in) with the readings, videos and homework assignments.
 I fell behind and did a lot of spot reading.
 So I want some depth this time.
 In all I may have did 1-1.5 hours outside of class.